lumipixi/paleofetch/README.md

 * `get_packages`: Shows how many packages you have installed.
 Currently only works for pacman.
 * `get_shell`: Shows which shell you are using
 * `get_resolution`: Prints your screen resolution
+* `get_environment`: Prints the name of your current graphical environment (your window manager or desktop environment).
 * `get_terminal`: Prints the name of your current terminal
 * `get_cpu`: Prints the name of your CPU, number of cores, and maximum frequency
 * `get_gpu1`, `get_gpu2`: Print the GPU on your system.
 If you don't have both integrated graphics and an external GPU, `get_gpu2` will likely be blank